TheMaster1127/HTH/DOCUMENTATION.md

 [Go back](#features)

 The GUI feature in HTH allows for the creation of graphical user interfaces with elements such as buttons, text, edit fields, and pictures.
-Pictures can be encoded as base64 in the HTML file, eliminating the need for the original picture file.
+Pictures will be encoded as base64 in the HTML file, eliminating the need for the original picture file.

 ### Gui Command